Justawear/justAwear/README.md

 # justAwear

 ## What is justAwear?
-A place to shop and buy cloths for Men, Women, and Kids!
+A place to shop and buy clothes for Men, Women, and Kids!
 If you're into shoes and accessories, we got that too!

 ## Screenshots of Functional Web Application